salkhwlani/laravel-arabic-numbers-middleware/README.md

 }]);
 ```

-> inline ignore fields not work if `auto_register_middleware` enable and middleware you want use inside `auto_middleware` option , instead use can set ignore fields in config file `arabic-numbers-middleware.php`
+> inline ignore fields not work if auto_register_middleware enable and middleware you want to use inside auto_middleware option, instead use can set ignore fields in config file arabic-numbers-middleware.php

 ## Optional